 If a federal return is filed or required, a corresponding Maryland return must be filed.
-The form used for filing must reflect the preprinted tax year in which the Electing PTE's tax year begins.
+The form used for filing must reflect the preprinted tax year in which the PTE's tax year begins.

-Use of Federal Figures In preparing Form 511, all items that are reported for federal purposes must be reported on the Maryland return in the same manner, except where specifically indicated.
+Use of Federal Figures In preparing Form 510, all items that are reported for federal purposes must be reported on the Maryland return in the same manner.
 The character of an item cannot be changed from that required or elected for federal purposes.

-Taxability The Electing PTE's income is taxed at the entity level; the items of income or loss of the Electing PTE are passed through to the members and subject to tax on the members' Maryland income tax return.
+Taxability Form 510 generally is an information return.
+The items of income or loss of the PTE are passed through to the members and subject to tax on the members' Maryland income tax return.